 Important Note: The strategic planning grant program ended June 30, 2015.

 4.1.
-Do the Core Standards require associations to have a strategic plan?
-And what’s required during each compliance cycle?
+Do the Core Standards require associations to have a strategic plan, and what is required to be in it?

 Yes, every local and state association must have a strategic (or business) plan and must annually certify that its board of directors has reviewed and discussed the plan.
-Associations must also annually certify that their strategic (or business) plan includes an advocacy component, a consumer outreach component, and actionable implementation strategies.
-(Revised 12.1.16)
+Associations must also annually certify that their strategic (or business) plan includes an advocacy component, a consumer outreach component, diversity, equity and inclusion (DEI) and a fair housing component, and actionable implementation strategies.

 No. That is a matter of agreement between the association and the facilitator.

-4.13.1.
-Our association’s strategic plan was approved by NAR in early 2015 in connection with the first (2014-15) compliance cycle.
-Do we need to resubmit our strategic plan every year going forward to comply with the Core Standards?
+4.5.
+Do associations need to resubmit our strategic plan every year going forward to comply with the Core Standards?

 No, associations are no longer required to include the date of approval of their strategic plan by NAR.
-(All association strategic plans were previously approved by NAR.
 The Core Standards require associations to annually certify that its Board of Directors has reviewed the plan and that it includes advocacy and consumer outreach components.
-Consequently, date of approval by NAR is no longer necessary.)
-(Added 10.15.15) (Revised 12.1.16) (Revised 2.8.19)

 Local associations can comply by using any RPAC promotional materials they choose to educate the membership on the value of investing in RPAC.
 It is recommended that local material be reviewed by legal counsel to ensure it meets the state and federal PAC regulations.
 Most state associations and NAR make excellent promotional material for use by local associations.

-5.4 Our association develops and conducts our own advocacy programs.
-Do they satisfy the Core Standards requirements, or must we use REALTOR® Party programs?
+5.5.
+Do advocacy programs conducted by an association satisfy the Core Standards requirements, or must we use REALTOR® Party programs?

 The Core Standards require associations to demonstrate advocacy engagement.
 If the program or activity is advocacy-based, it will meet the requirement subject to the state association review and confirmation.